seanbutler/Morris/README.md

 Morris is a programming language hand crafted for making games quickly and easily.
 Morris has a focus on ease of gameplay programming.

-The infrastructure parts of the game: graphics, physics, window, input, sound, fonts, networking, etc. are all integrated and ready to go because of the wonderful SFML.
+This distribution of Morris is closely integrated with SFML so the common parts of games: graphics, physics, window, input, sound, fonts, networking, etc. are all integrated, cross platform and ready to go because of that wonderful library.

+Like with the above SFML integration, Morris is a system "with bells on" that is, we intend to include several widely used as closely coupled features from other common libraries e.g. zip archive and local only filesystem, integrated spreadsheet data import for table input.

 Morris is influenced by [erlang](https://en.wikipedia.org/wiki/Erlang_(programming_language)) but Morris programs look very familiar to anyone who has used c js c++ rust or swift.
 Right now, Morris programs look like this...

 ~~~

 func myfunc(){
     f = f + 1
-    return f
-}

-pure func myfunc(){
-    decl f
-    f = 11
     return f
 }